 - you like going for adventures (e.g., getting lost in some part of the city with no particular agenda, going out and specifically hunting down some crazy awesome thing to do, getting out of the city entirely for a day).

-- you're really into beer and want to go try lots of different kinds at various cool beer bars around the city and/or brew our own, potentially using a foul-mouthed robot as a fermentation tank.
+- you're into beer and want to visit breweries and/or various beer bars around the city and/or brew our own, potentially using a foul-mouthed robot as a fermentation tank.

 - you already brew your own beer and want to teach me.

-- you play some kind of musical instrument and are interested in pursuing a collaborative musical project with someone who has never really been part of a band, but is a pretty damn good singer and a half-decent lyricist.
+- you play some kind of musical instrument and are interested in pursuing a collaborative musical project.

 - you were intrigued and/or entertained by any of the nonsense contained in my profile.